youldash/iOS/Day 2/README.md

 ## Outline

 In this part of the course, you will be introduced to Collection generics (i.e. Arrays, Sets, Dictionaries, etc.).
-Once you've fully grasped the idea of instantiating factory Collection factory classes (e.g. `NSArray`, `NSMutableArray`) in your projects, you will be instructed to implement a number of exercises related to creating custom Collection classes.
+Once you've fully grasped the idea of instantiating Collection (factory) classes like `NSArray`, `NSMutableArray` in your projects, you will be instructed to implement a number of exercises related to creating custom Collection classes.
 These of which are necessary for establishing the building blocks for the final Scene Graph product.

 ## Exercise 3: Arrays